In order to understand what hypertension is, you need to know a little about the cardiovascular system.

-The incidence of hypertension in India compared to worldwide
+The incidence of hypertension in India compared to Worldwide

-Cardiovascular diseases, including essential hypertension, myocardial infarction, angina pectoris and cardiomyopathy were the cause of 2.3 million deaths occurring in Indian in 1990.
+Cardiovascular diseases, including essential hypertension, myocardial infarction, angina pectoris and cardiomyopathy were the cause of 2.3 million deaths occurring in India in 1990.
 India is also on the top as far as the incidence of diabetes mellitus is concerned.

 Causes of Hypertension